From crypto trading and home workouts to EV batteries and microLED displays, CES’ Taiwan startups cover a wide range of tech – TechCrunch

 Aiphas says on average, nurses need to take care of nine patients at once, answering dozens of calls.
 The startup makes a smart ward solution, with a plug and play smart nurse call system called Aipha Call that helps them respond faster.
 Another feature, called Aipha-Eye, detects emergencies like fires or falls.
 The system can be deployed in five days.
 Aiphas has developed relationships with six top hospitals in Taiwan and is currently used in National Taiwan University Hospital’s Bei-Hu Branch.

 Crypto-Arsenal is a cloud-based automatic crypto trading platform that lets users develop, backtest, simulate and live-trade their algorithmic trading strategies.
 To reduce trader risk, it uses smart contracts on the blockchain so traders only need to pay developers when they get profits.
-The platform is in public beta, with 700 users so far, who have made $10,000 USD in profit in three trading competitons.
+The platform is in public beta, with 700 users so far, who have made $10,000 USD in profit in three trading competitions.
 Crypto-Arsenal is partnered with National Taiwan University and sponsored by Binance, and will officially launch in the second quarter of 2021.

-Koup makes performance wear with the aim of “circularity”—in other words, it uses recycled materials that can be recyled back into usable material in the future.
+Koup makes performance wear with the aim of “circularity” — in other words, it uses recycled materials that can be recycled back into usable material in the future.
 Koup launched on Kickstarter with the Cinnamon shirt.
-Each one uses material from eight plastic bottles that is turned into pellets before being spun into fiber and cinnamon as a natural antimicrobial to eliminate order.
+Each one uses material from eight plastic bottles that is turned into pellets before being spun into fiber with cinnamon as a natural antimicrobial to eliminate order.

 Uniigym provides an interactive fitness service with more than 1,000 fitness classes that can be streamed online, through smart TVs or internet set-top boxes, and community features.
 It offers two products: Uniihome, fitness classes for home workouts, and Uniicube, which creates virtual environments with a projector.
 Currently available in Taiwan, it will launch internationally this year.